-- c) An entrant who has multiple registered car numbers may retain those numbers provided that the total number of events in which that entrant's cars have participated divided by three is at least equal to the number of cars for which the request is being made.
+- b) Any competitor with a registered number who has participated in fewer than three (3) events in a season can re-register that same number, if it remains available, upon receipt of payment for their Regional Race Driving Licence for the following season.
+The competitor should inform the Regional Registrar of the number before March 1st of the year. - c) An entrant who has multiple registered car numbers may retain those numbers provided that the total number of events in which that entrant's cars have participated divided by three is at least equal to the number of cars for which the request is being made.
 This shall not be an automatic process and the request shall be made at the end of the current competition season. - 4.1.5 Closed wheel cars may run up to 3-digit car numbers.
 When a car competes out of class it shall be the responsibility of that driver to change the number if there is a car already in the class with the same number.
-Car number 1 is reserved for the previous year's champion (see Appendix P Race Ontario Series Regulations, Section 8.2.). - 4.1.6 Open wheel cars may run up to 2-digit car numbers.
+Car number 1 is reserved for the previous year's champion (see Appendix Regulations, Section 8.2.). - 4.1.6 Open wheel cars may run up to 2-digit car numbers.
 When a car competes out of class it shall be the responsibility of that driver to change the number if there is a car already in the class with the same number.
-Car number 1 is reserved for the previous year's champion (see Appendix P Race Ontario Series Regulations, Section 8.2.). - 4.1.7 Competitors who have non-registered numbers in an open-wheel class shall, where appropriate, use a nonconflicting car number.

-Competitors who have non-registered numbers in a closed-wheel class shall, where appropriate, use a non-conflicting car number.

-4.1.8 Competitors who do not have CASC-OR registered numbers are not eligible for Championship Series points.
-They shall be assigned a number by the registrar when they enter the Event to avoid duplication within a race group.
+Car number 1 is reserved for the previous year's champion (see Appendix - Race Ontario Series Regulations, Section 8.2.). - 4.1.7 Competitors who have non-registered numbers in an open-wheel class shall, where appropriate, use a non-conflicting car number. - Competitors who have non-registered numbers in a closed-wheel class shall, where appropriate, use a non-conflicting car number. - 4.1.8 Competitors who do not have CASC-OR registered numbers are not eligible for Championship Series points.
+They shall be assigned a number by the registrar when they enter the Event to avoid duplication within a race grid.